-Choosing active travel even once or twice a week can improve physical and mental health, and helps students start the day alert and ready to learn.
+Parents/guardians who choose to drive their children to school are asked to consider parking a block or two away from the school and walking the rest of the way.
+Choosing active travel can improve physical and mental health and helps students start the day alert and ready to learn.
 It also helps to protect the environment and reduce traffic, making school zones safer for everyone.

 Students who use bicycles, rollerblades, skateboards or scooters to travel to school must wear a helmet, and walk while on school property.
-Students should lock bicycles on the bike rack, and store rollerblades, skateboards or scooters in their locker or backpack or in the main office.
-Students are not permitted to take these items into classrooms, the gymnasium, cafeteria or library.
+Students should lock bicycles on the bike rack, and store rollerblades, skateboards or scooters in their locker or backpack or in another school designated area.
 The school is not responsible for any lost or damaged personal items.
+Note: use of rollerblades, skateboards or scooters are not allowed on school property

-There may be rare occasions when unprecedented winter weather events occur and we need to close all schools and Board locations.
-For more information, please see the section on Weather Conditions in the Guide to the School Year.
+There may be rare occasions when unprecedented winter weather events occur and we need to close all schools and Board locations. for more information, please see the section on Weather Conditions in the

+Guide to the School Year.
 At all times, students and families should be aware of somewhere else they can go if bus services are cancelled or delayed, or if schools are forced to close due to an emergency.